metadatacenter/cedar-docker-deploy/README.md

 ### 7. Copy SSL certificates and mark certification authority as trustable

-The following command will copy pre-canned SSL certificates for the appropriate ``metadatacenter.orgx`` subdomains from the source Docker repository to the deployment directory:
+The following command will copy pre-canned SSL certificates for the appropriate ``metadatacenter.orgx`` subdomains from the source Docker repository to the deployment directory.
+It will also copy the certificates into the cedar_cert and cedar_ca Docker volumes.

     source ${CEDAR_DOCKER_SRC_HOME}/cedar-docker-deploy/bin/docker-copy-certificates.sh